eProsima/Fast-DDS-docs/docs/advanced.rst

 Server side setup
 """""""""""""""""

-In the examples below we show how to setup the attribute:
+The examples below shown how to manage the corresponding enum attribute and XML tag:

 .. code-block:: bash

     ParticipantAttributes.rtps.prefix

-and xml tag:

 .. code-block:: bash